Master of Public Administration (MPA)

 Students in the MPA program should expect to complete the degree in no less than one and a half and no more than six years; the average is about three years.
+The degree may be completed entirely in the classroom, entirely online, or in combination.
 There are around 200 active students in the MPA program.

 The Master of Public Administration program provides high-quality graduate education for current and future leaders in public, nonprofit, and private sector organizations, here and abroad, to prepare them for excellence in public service.

 To accomplish this mission, we strive to meet the following goals: